-However, after 2013 the way the GCSE are assessed and reported in England has changed and may not be compared with previous years.
-Despite this change new data in 2014 and 2015 also shows that fully fluent bilingual pupils were the highest achieving group.
-(Table 11 and Figure 12).
+However, after 2013 the way GCSE results were assessed and reported in England had changed so as not to be directly comparable with previous years.
+Despite this change, new data in 2014 and 2015 shows that fully fluent bilingual pupils were the highest achieving group.
+(Table 11 and Figure 11).
 In 2015, 65% gained five good passes including English and maths.
 They were followed by English only speakers with 52% reaching this level.
 For stage 3 fluency pupils this figure was 40%.
 It should be remembered that pupils at the earliest stages of English fluency often comprise small cohorts, especially at secondary level.
 At each key stage their improvement rate was much lower than that found in the borough overall, and the gap is widening with their more fluent peers.